metametadata/clj-fakes/docs/user-guide.md

   `(f/reify-fake* ~&form ~&env ~@specs))
 ```

-The framework will warn you if you accidentally use the version of macro without asterisk.
+The framework will warn you if you accidentally use the version without asterisk
+in your macro.

 # Assertions